 - Custom tours are just that: customized so you see exactly what you want, on your own schedule, by either stitching together a series of our private tours or creating something entirely personalized.

 Do you have gift certificates?

 Bien sûr!
 We think learning is the best sort of gift, and travel is the best way to learn; ergo, Context Travel Gift Certificates are the perfect gifts for curious travelers.
 (We're taking some liberties with Aristotelian syllogism there, but you get the gist).

 I've signed up for some tours on your website.
 What now?

 Look for an email from us within two business days.
 (More than likely this will be a confirmation email directing you to check your online itinerary for your order details).
 If we're unable to provide a service that you have requested or your request is taking longer to fulfill than planned, we will correspond with you personally about your options.

-How does your (new) pricing work?
+How does your private tour pricing work?